20+ Years Experience

 To install a ground source heat pump for a 240-meters-squared residence, a typical system costs anywhere between £15,000 and £25,000 overall.

-A ground source heat pump is an excellent heating solution that can be mostly self-sufficient, lowering your heating bills and offering hot water in October 2024.
+A ground source heat pump is an excellent heating solution that can be mostly self-sufficient, lowering your heating bills and offering hot water in November 2024.
 However, they are complex enough to need expert help when installing them – expert help that our well-trained and experienced staff can provide.

 The overall cost will depend on varying factors such as: